 So what should you do if you develop nagging lower back pain, or an aching back plus jolts of shooting pain down your buttock?
 Getting the right advice is the first step.

-Dr. Raj Rampersaud, a spine surgeon at the University Health Network, and provincial clinical lead for low back pain with Health Quality Ontario
+- Dr. Raj Rampersaud, a spine surgeon at the University Health Network, and provincial clinical lead for low back pain with Health Quality Ontario.
+Dr. Rampersaud is also an associate professor of orthopaedics in the University of Toronto’s department of surgery, and a clinician scientist at the Krembil Research Institute.

-Dr. Catherine Trask, Canada Research Chair in Ergonomics and Musculoskeletal Health, and associate professor with the Canadian Centre for Health and Safety in Agriculture at the University of Saskatchewan in Saskatoon.
+- Dr. Catherine Trask, PhD, Canada Research Chair in Ergonomics and Musculoskeletal Health, and associate professor with the Canadian Centre for Health and Safety in Agriculture at the University of Saskatchewan in Saskatoon.

 Health Quality Ontario (search for ‘low back pain’, then select ‘patient guide’.)